SpaceWorksCo/guides/Generate-Paper-Wallet.md

 # Generate Paper Wallet

-This guide will teach you how to check to generate a paper wallet.
+This guide will teach you how to generate a paper wallet.

 ## Table of Contents